ubuntu/stubble/README.md

 **Loading machine specific device trees embedded within a kernel image.**

-stubble is compatible with [systemd-stub(7)](https://manpages.ubuntu.com/manpages/plucky/man7/systemd-stub.7.html) and [ukify(1)](https://manpages.ubuntu.com/manpages/plucky/man1/ukify.1.html).
+Stubble is compatible with [systemd-stub(7)](https://manpages.ubuntu.com/manpages/plucky/man7/systemd-stub.7.html) and [ukify(1)](https://manpages.ubuntu.com/manpages/plucky/man1/ukify.1.html).
 It is designed to seamlessly integrate with Ubuntu's current bootloader and boot security model.
 The resulting kernel image can be signed and verified